DFE-Digital/buy-for-your-school/config/static/privacy_notice.md

 For the purpose of DfE ‘Create a specification for your School’, the relevant condition that we are meeting is ‘public task’ as specified under Article 6 (1)(e) of the GDPR.
 The legislation to support this is Section 8 of the Data Protection Act 2018 – exercising official authority as part of public body tasks and Department for Education functions.

+In order to use this condition we rely on the following legislation to administer the service:

+- section 14 of the Education Act 2002 (financial assistance), and
+- section 10 of the Education Act 1996 (general duty on SoS to promote the education of people in England)

 ## Who we share your personal information with

 We may share your information where the law allows, or where we have a legal obligation to do so.